Brennivín: Serving

 Brennivín is typically served cold as a shot, with a beer, or as a base for cocktails.
 It often takes the place of gin in classic cocktails, or of a lighter rum in tropical drinks.
 It is also the traditional accompaniment to the uniquely Icelandic hákarl, a type of fermented shark meat.

 Branding

-Various Icelandic distilleries produce different brands of brennivín, which all have their own character although loyal to the old brennivín once produced by the state-owned monopoly ÁTVR.
+Various Icelandic distilleries produce different brands of Brennivín, which all have their own character; they do remain loyal to the state-owned monopoly ÁTVR's once-produced version of Brennivín.